Railway electrification in Poland: Unrealized plans for alternating current electrification

+During the implementation of electrification, many technical and economic problems related to electrification with 3000 V DC appeared, which resulted in a discussion on the selection of a new power supply system for electric traction.
+Already in 1956, a discussion was started on the accuracy of electrification of railway lines with a voltage of 25 kV AC.
+In July 1957, at the request of the Ministry of Communication, the Railway Electrification Design Office carried out a study analyzing the possibilities and desirability of using single-phase alternating current electric traction with an industrial frequency of 50 Hz on PKP.

 In April 1959, an inter-ministerial working team was established.
 Thanks to the efforts of this team, a number of studies and design studies have been carried out.
-The electrification projects for several lines were carried out at that time in two variants: for 3 kV direct current and 25 kV 50 Hz alternating current (e.g. for the Kraków – Medyka line, the Silesia – Gdańsk and Gdynia ports and Poznań – Szczecin coal lines). a reasonable compromise, the Wrocław – Legnica line (50 km long) was selected for electrification with 50 Hz alternating current, for which a preliminary project of electrification with this system was developed.
+The electrification projects for several lines were carried out at that time in two variants: for 3 kV direct current and 25 kV 50 Hz alternating current. a reasonable compromise, the Wrocław – Legnica line (50 km long) was selected for electrification with 50 Hz alternating current, for which a preliminary project of electrification with this system was developed.
 The Ministry of Communications placed an order for the supply of 70 50 Hz AC electric locomotives for this line, but the rolling stock industry did not even start to build a prototype of these locomotives, considering that it could not risk starting new production for such a small series of locomotives.
 In 1959, PKP also tried to convince the Ministry of Communications to electrify the Coal Main to 25 kV 50 Hz alternating current, but the idea was also rejected.